Puerto Rico’s history is woven into every street, fort, and coastal view you’ll experience across the Island.

 Old San Juan

-The site is open to the public on weekdays from 9:00 a.m. to 4:00 p.m., with free admission.
-To get more information or schedule your visit, you can call 787-721-7000 ext.
+The mansion is open to the public Monday through Friday, from 9:00 a.m. to 4:00 p.m., and admission is free.
+For more information or to schedule a tour, you can reach the administration office at 787-721-7000 ext.
 2211.

 Fuerte San Cristóbal